 8. Conduct awesome interviews

 Cater the interview to the position applicants are interested in.
 Will they be working with a group?
 Try group interviewing.
 Also remember to reflect your company’s culture in your interview.
 For example, if you are in an office that likes to joke around a lot, incorporate that into the interview.
-This recruiting strategy will ensure you find someone who both possesses talent and is a good fit for your culture.
+This recruiting strategy will ensure you find someone who both possesses the right skills and is a good fit for your culture.